The Best Dog Food for Boxers in 2022

 Some adult Boxers are prone to being overweight, this is a particular issue if they are not getting enough exercise.
 Therefore, make sure that you follow the feeding guidelines supplied with the food.
 However, you also need to keep a close eye on their weight and your vet can help you to do this.
 If your dog is struggling on just one meal a day, you could split it and feed one half in the morning and one half in the evening.

 If you use food treats for training, remember that these need to be taken off your dog’s total permitted calorie intake for the day.
-Boxers need a constant supply of clean, fresh water either in a bowl or from a pet fountain.
+Boxers need a constant supply of clean, fresh water either in a bowl or from a pet water fountain.

 Boxers are large and energetic dogs that thrive on a diet that is high in protein.
 They also require micro-nutrients to support their joint health and to help them stay alert.
 This is true whether they are working as guard dogs or having fun with their human companions.